 - Men: Collared shirts (e.g., button-down shirts, polo shirts) may be paired with any conservative colored trousers, including dark-wash, untorn jeans.
+Shorts of any kind are not permitted.
 Shirts should be tucked into trousers.
 T-shirts and sleeveless shirts are not appropriate.
-Sneakers are not appropriate.
+Sneakers, flip flops, and work boots are not appropriate.
 Hats and headgear are not permitted indoors.

 - Women: Women: Blouses, paired with slacks or skirts, are appropriate.
-Sneakers and work boots are not appropriate.
+Shorts of any kind are not permitted.
+Sneakers, flips flops and work boots are not appropriate.
 Hats and headgear are not permitted indoors.

 - Casual dress is left to each Member’s discretion but should be appropriate to the Event’s context.
 Members should remember the purpose of the Club, as stated in the Bylaws, and dress appropriately.

 Members of the Club must conduct themselves to respect other Members, Guests, Speakers, and Host Facilities.
 This includes, but is not limited to, the following statements: